(415) 751-2535 • emanuelsf.org

 Centrally located in Palo Alto, Congregation Etz Chayim is a full-service synagogue that is unaffiliated with a particular movement, preferring fluidity in melding together interpretations of various branches of Jewish practice into their own brand.
 They encourage exploration in learning, social action and spiritual matters, but focus on the inner journey and community connection in all of their various offerings.

 Congregation Beth Am

 (650) 493-4661 • betham.org

-Since its founding in 1955, Congregation Beth Am has worked with the Reform movement to recreate and re-envision the b’nai mitzvah process.
-Continuing programs include Torah study, drawing more than 200 people weekly; mental health and end-of-life support groups; Oneg Israel, combining cultural presentations with Israeli food; the Equal Start initiative, supporting high-quality early learning; and interfaith outreach with other communities.
+Ever a leader in its community, Congregation Beth Am is offering a gathering for a Mussar approach to the pandemic among its online offerings in addition to Torah study and other online classes.
+Their innovation helps keep them a Readers’ Choice favorite again this year.
+The congregation has a history of working with the Reform movement to recreate and re-envision the b’nai mitzvah process.
+Past year programs have included mental health and end-of-life support groups; the Equal Start initiative, supporting high-quality early learning; and interfaith outreach with other communities.